intel/ScalableVectorSearch/docs/start.rst

    :end-before: [perform-queries]
    :dedent: 4

-See :py:class:`pysvs.Vamana.search` for details about the search function.
+See :py:class:`svs.Vamana.search` for details about the search function.

 .. _index_saving: